Karin Bloemen: Personal life

 Bloemen's parents separated when she was 3 years old.
 She was forbidden to have any contact with her father.

 La Bloemen was an incest victim.

 She mentors her nephew after his mother Annelies (Bloemen's sister) died in a fire in 1989.
 Another sister Inge died of epilepsy in February 2014.

-She has talked openly about her own pregnancy, her burnout and her overweight issue which she has addressed.
+She has talked openly about her own pregnancy, her burnout and her overweight issue which she has been addressed.

 She is married to guitarist Marnix Busstra and they have two daughters.

 Bloemen is an active supporter of organizations that fight poverty and sexual abuse.

 She is well known as a gay icon.

 The proceeds of one of her recordings was donated to mother-and-child health projects in Asia, notably Bangladesh.

 In 2005 she won a court case against a Dutch magazine for publishing private photographs of her family without permission.

 Since April 2016 she has a new manager: Mike Dobbinga.